-Section 3. (a) (1) Upon the adoption of a rule, order, ordinance, resolution, or other official policy by a political subdivision of the state which intentionally requires actions that violate Section 2, a resident of this state may file a complaint with the Attorney General.
-The complaint shall include evidence supporting an allegation that the political subdivision has adopted a rule, order, ordinance, resolution, or policy under which the entity enforces a federal law in violation of Section 2.
+Section 2. (a) (1) Upon the adoption of a rule, order, ordinance, resolution, or other official policy by a political subdivision of the state which intentionally

+1 requires actions that violate Section 1, a resident of this 2 state may file a complaint with the Attorney General.
+The complaint shall include evidence supporting an allegation that 3 the political subdivision has adopted a rule, order, 5 ordinance, resolution, or policy under which the entity enforces a federal law in violation of Section 1.

 - (2) If the Attorney General determines that a complaint filed under subdivision (1) is valid, the Attorney General may petition the court to compel compliance with this act.
-The petition shall be filed in the circuit court of the county in which the principal office of the political subdivision is located. - (3) Upon a finding that political subdivision is in violation of Section 2, the court shall award the Attorney this section, including court costs, reasonable attorney's fees, investigative costs, witness fees, and deposition costs.
+The petition shall be filed in the circuit court of the county in which the principal office of the political subdivision is located. - (3) Upon a finding that political subdivision is in violation of Section 1, the court shall award the Attorney General reasonable expenses incurred in obtaining relief under this section, including court costs, reasonable attorney's fees, investigative costs, witness fees, and deposition costs. - (b) Following the year in which a final judicial determination in an action brought under this section is made that the political subdivision has intentionally required actions that violate Section 1, all state grant funds for the political subdivision shall be denied for the fiscal year.
+The state grant funds shall continue to be denied for each subsequent fiscal year unless and until the political subdivision is in full compliance with Section 1. - Section 3. (a) The Legislature finds and declares all of the following: